South East (Gippsland) Dam 1 GIPP 1

 Shape Profile Custom

-Maximum depth 2m
+Maximum depth when full 2m

 Water level offset 0.2m